SylvainRoy/photographer/README.md

         - search to consider alpha bigger that 1
             - OR scale picture according to alpha
         - Internal error function should be a std function called evaluate_picture_position
+ - hot_colorize is probably buggy.
+Triple check new version and replace old one.
+ - split computation and display to be able to tweak afterward.